dedis/cothority/doc/Applications.md

 - [Status Report](../status/README.md) reports the status of a node
 - [Calypso](../calypso/README.md) hides data on a blockchain and adds an access control to it
-- [Proof of Personhood](../pop/README.md) create a PoP party to distribute unique cryptographic tokens to physical people
 - [E-voting](../evoting/README.md) run an election by storing votes on a blockchain, then having a cothority shuffling them and decrypting the votes.
 - [Eventlog](../eventlog/README.md) is an event logging system built on top of ByzCoin.